What are common signs and symptoms of polycystic ovary syndrome (PCOS)?

 What causes PCOS?

 Although the cause of PCOS is not known, it appears that PCOS may be related to many different factors working together.
-These factors include insulin resistance, increased levels of androgens, and an irregular menstrual cycle.
+These factors include insulin resistance, increased levels of hormones called androgens, and an irregular menstrual cycle.

 What is insulin resistance?